 I have spent the past 13 years developing a unique approach to Equine Facilitated Psychotherapy and Family Constellation Work alongside the herd, combining my experience as a practicing psychotherapeutic counsellor and supervisor with my matrilineal deep relationship to horses.

-Miranda’s is a holistic approach: it is somatic (of the body), systemic (of the family) and shamanic (of the spirit).
-With a deep connection to nature and a belief in our spiritual selves, Miranda leads her clients on a journey of self-discovery towards achieving an authentic connection between body, mind, spirit and environment.
+Working in the fields of bereavement, relationships, fertility, sexuality, trauma, addiction, adoption and youth for twenty-one years, my approach is holistic combining the somatic (of the body), systemic (of the family) and shamanic (of the spirit).
+My work supports clients through a journey of self-discovery towards achieving connection between body, mind, spirit and environment.

-More recently, in 2016, Miranda returned to Epona for further training and is now approved to deliver Master Herder leadership training, which is applicable to a business or family situation.
+More recently, in 2016, I returned to Eponaquest for further training in leadership and am now approved to deliver Master Herder leadership training, which is applicable to a business or family situation.

 Equine Facilitated Psychotherapist, Epona

 Epona Approved Instructor

 Leadership Trainer, Master Herder Approach, Eponaquest.